garden-rs/garden/doc/src/examples.md

 ./dist/bin/git-cola
 ```

-Voila, we now have a fully functional development environment with PyQt5, the
+Voila, we now have a fully functional development environment with PyQt5, qtpy
-latest development Git version and Git Cola ready to go for development.
+and Git Cola ready to go for development.